Steelers get late FG in OT after Watt injured vs Bengals

 Burrow’s four interceptions were a career worst, and he was sacked seven times in front of what was supposed to be an improved offensive line.

+“It’s frustrating,” Burrow said.
+“We came back in the second half.
+We finished strong.
+Give them credit.
+They had a good plan.”

 Burrow didn’t play in the preseason games as he recovered from an appendectomy, and he got a rude welcome back to the field.
-Alex Highsmith made the first of his three sacks on Cincinnati’s first offensive play, and Fitzpatrick jumped Tyler Boyd’s route the next snap and returned it 31 yards for a pick-6.
+Cam Heyward sacked him on Cincinnati’s first offensive play, and Fitzpatrick jumped Tyler Boyd’s route the next snap and returned it 31 yards for a Pick-6.

 McPherson made a 59-yard field goal in the first quarter, but Watt made a leaping interception at the line on the next series.
 That set up Trubisky’s 2-yard TD pass to Najee Harris for a 17-3 edge.